-If roses haven't been your go-to for large blooms in the past, it's time to get acquainted with English roses.
-With petal counts of 140 or more per bloom, these large cupped flowers are vase-fillers with old world fragrance to spare.
-The lemon-hued 'Charles Darwin' and the 200 petal count 'Spirit of Freedom' are repeat bloomers, yielding six-inch flowers all season.
+If roses have not been your go-to for large blooms in the past, it is time to get acquainted with English roses.
+With petal counts of 140 or more per bloom, these large-cupped flowers are vase-fillers with old world fragrance to spare.
+The lemon-hued "Charles Darwin" and the 200-petal count "Spirit of Freedom" are repeat bloomers, yielding six-inch flowers all season.

 12 of 15

 Protea plants lend an exotic flair to any tropical flower arrangement, and king protea (Protea cynaroides) plants produce the largest flower heads of them all.
 Also known as sugar bush, these South African natives may grow outdoors as evergreen shrubs in USDA zones 9 and warmer.
 The artichoke-like flowers may grow up to a foot across.Continue to 13 of 15 below.